 There are endless possibilities that you can think of from the data shown by both the reports and analyse the page further using CRO tools to improve the conversion rate and landing page performance.
 But you can now be sure that you are on the right path.
 If you are using Goals you don’t get as much information about the users and their conversion behaviour meaning you might not realise that you have a problem until you look at it on another tool.

-Another reason to use E-commerce tracking is that Goals will only show one conversion per session.
+Another reason to use E-commerce tracking is that goals will only show one conversion per session.
 So if users convert more than once during the same session it will only be counted as one goal.
-Ecommerce reports can show multiple transactions, which could indicate opportunities to optimize your checkout funnel by suggesting products that are usually purchased together, thus move revenue.
+Ecommerce reports can show multiple transactions, which could indicate opportunities to optimise your checkout funnel by suggesting products that are usually purchased together, thus move revenue.

 And lastly, the Time Lag and Top Conversion Paths report data can indicate which channels get visitors to your site best, and which ones lead to the most conversions.
 If you start to notice trends in behaviour between channels, you can start to plan your campaigns according to these lag times.